jeffthorne/sejam_python_bootcamp/README.md

 Requirements
 =========
-1. git
+* git<br/>
-2. Python3 - This bootcamp was built and tested with Python 3.6.1
+* Python3 - This bootcamp was built and tested with Python 3.6.1<br/>
-3. virtualenv - not required but recommended
+* virtualenv - not required but recommended<br/>
-4. DSaS account
+* DSaS account<br/>

 <b>Optional</b><br/>
-5. Any Editor: Pycharm, Atom, VS Code Sublime Text, etc<br/><br/>
+Any Editor: Pycharm, Atom, VS Code Sublime Text, etc<br/><br/>
 Note: this bootcamp was built with SublimeText 3 using the OneDark<br/>
 theme for syntax highlighting - https://packagecontrol.io/packages/Theme%20-%20One%20Dark<br/><br/>

 <b>For those who have trouble getting this installed</b><br/>